Van A. Harvey, Ph.D.

 LECTURER

-Arlene Okerlund, Professor of English, Emeritus at San José State University, specializes in Shakespeare and in medieval/Renaissance studies.
-She twice taught in SJSU’s Semester-Abroad-in-England where she loved studying Shakespeare and English history on site.
-During retirement she has published biographies of England’s first Yorkist queen (Elizabeth: The Slandered Queen) and the first Tudor queen (Elizabeth of York)--both available in paperback. ...
+Arlene Okerlund, Ph.D., Professor Emerita of English at San Jose State University, specializes in Shakespeare and in Medieval/Renaissance studies.
+She twice taught in SJSU’s Semester-Abroad-in England where she loved studying Shakespeare and English history on site.
+During retirement, she has published biographies of England’s first Yorkist queen, Elizabeth Wydeville...
 Read More

 Bruce Thompson, Ph.D.